-Breast augmentation, commonly referred to as “boob job”, is one of the most frequently performed cosmetic surgery procedures in the U.S. and one of our most popular services.
+Breast augmentation, commonly referred to as a “boob job”, is one of the most frequently performed cosmetic surgery procedures in the U.S. and one of our most popular services.
 Breast augmentation can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of saline or silicone implants in the breast.

 Our patients elect to undergo breast augmentation for many different medical and aesthetic reasons, including balancing breast size, compensating for reduced breast mass after pregnancy or surgery, and correcting a congenital breast defect.
-Under our Dr. Danielpour and Dr. Layke’s expert care, patients enjoy great-looking, natural-feeling breasts that are one or more cup sizes larger after the operation.
+Under Dr. Danielpour and Dr. Layke’s expert care, patients can enjoy great-looking, natural-feeling breasts that are one or more cup sizes larger after the operation.*

 Fully Customized Breast Enhancement

 We know that every woman is unique in both her desires and her body shape.
 With that in mind, we take the time during the pre-operative consultations to learn what each patient hopes to gain from breast augmentation surgery and to decide which implant type and implant placement is best.
 In this way, every one of our patients enjoys completely customized treatment designed with her specific goals in mind.

 Breast augmentation can achieve dramatic and beautiful results on its own as well as in conjunction with other cosmetic surgery or non-invasive procedures.* We sometimes recommend combining a boob job with other procedures such as a breast lift for more satisfying results.